pagkly/Zed/Investopedia3/How Negotiable Instruments Work.md

 How Negotiable Instruments Work
 ## What Is a Negotiable Instrument?

 A negotiable instrument is a signed document that promises a sum of payment to a specified person or the assignee.
-In other words, it is a formalized type of [IOU](https://www.investopedia.com/terms/i/iou.asp): A transferable, signed document that promises to pay the bearer a sum of money at a future date or on-demand.
+In other words, it is a formalized type of [[IOU]](https://www.investopedia.com/terms/i/iou.asp): A transferable, signed document that promises to pay the bearer a sum of money at a future date or on-demand.
 The payee, who is the person receiving the payment, must be named or otherwise indicated on the instrument.

-Because they are transferable and assignable, some negotiable instruments may trade on a [secondary market](https://www.investopedia.com/terms/s/secondarymarket.asp).
+Because they are transferable and assignable, some negotiable instruments may trade on a [[secondary market]](https://www.investopedia.com/terms/s/secondarymarket.asp).

 ### Key Takeaways